Search element - Quick search bar

 Polycystic ovarian syndrome and breastfeeding

-Some women with PCOS may have problems with low milk supply but others have no problem and breastfeed successfully.
+Some women with PCOS experience low milk supply.
+Others have no problems breastfeeding.

 mother breastfeeding in chair